Fardin96/rtk-vite-example/README.md

+# Learning-RTK-Query
+Just getting my hands dirty with redux-toolkit.
+Learning all the common use-cases including both synchronous and asynchronous logic and data fetching.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.